unt-libraries/untl-metadata-documentation/docs/tools/reviewing.rst

 It's a good idea to proofread a record after you complete it, to make sure you didn't miss anything.
 The easiest way to do this is by looking at the item's summary page, which has a compact view of the whole record.
 It also attempts to flag certain fields that *might* have issues and should be checked.
-More information about the summary page and the warning flags can be found :doc:`here </technical/navigation.html#record-summary>`
+More information about the summary page and the warning flags can be found :ref:`here <nav-summ>`

 ************